thibaudcolas/future-css-today/README.md

 > Modern CSS techniques we could use today.

-Goals
+Goals:

-No tooling 🔥
+- No tooling 🔥
-More with less
+- More with less
-Great browser support
+- Great browser support